Main road through Corby closed after flooding

 The fire bridge and police have closed the road and it is expected to reopen by the morning.

-The threat of thunder has now passed but there is expected to be done rain during the day tomorrow.
+The threat of thunder has now passed but there is expected to be some rain during the day tomorrow.